 Keyword/Spend Analysis - Are you properly utilizing negative keywords or are you wasting money on irrelevant keywords that don’t convert?

 Quality - Are your campaigns actually approved by Google?
-High Quality Scores on your landing pages have a huge impact on campaign performance, improving your rankings, lowering your costs and increasing your return on ad spend (ROAS).
+High Quality Scores on your landing pages have a huge impact on campaign performance, improving your rankings, lowering your costs and increasing your ROAS.

 Impression Share - How often are your ads appearing for relevant searches?
 Increased impression means more exposure and a greater chance to improve lead generation.